manticoresoftware/manticoresearch/manual/Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md

 stored_only_fields = title,content
 ```

 A list of fields that will be stored in the index but will be not indexed.
-Similar to [stored_fields](../../Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md#stored_fields) except when a field is specified in stored_only_fields it is only stored, not indexed and can’t be searched with fulltext queries.
+Similar to [stored_fields](../../Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md#stored_fields) except when a field is specified in `stored_only_fields` it is only stored, not indexed and can’t be searched with fulltext queries.
 It can only be returned with search results.

 Value: comma separated list of fields that should be stored only, not indexed.
 Default is empty.
+Note, the fields listed in `stored_only_fields` should be also declared as `rt_field` (see below).

 ### Real-time index settings: